threefoldfoundation/threefold_data/content/blog/why_threefold_chose_stellar/why_threefold_chose_stellar.md

 At ThreeFold, together with a beautiful ecosystem of partners, we are co-creating a peer-to-peer Internet that empowers equality, freedom, and sustainability.

-To be honest, we were always focused on building and utilizing [our own transactional blockchain] (https://github.com/threefoldtech/rivine).
+To be honest, we were always focused on building and utilizing [our own transactional blockchain](https://github.com/threefoldtech/rivine).
 We wanted to make sure we did it in the right way, upholding our values - but then we realized that the solution was already out there.

 _Stellar is an open-source network for currencies and payments.
 Stellar makes it possible to create, send and trade digital representations of all forms of money - dollars, pesos, bitcoin, pretty much anything.
 It's designed so all the world's financial systems can work together on a single network._